Enter any 3 values (Total Wattage, Safety Factor, Power Factor, or Inverter Size) into the calculator to determine the missing variable.

 The following formula is used to calculate the inverter size for a solar power system:

-Inverter Size = (Total Wattage * Safety Factor) / E
+Inverter Size (VA) = (Total Wattage (W) / Power Factor) * Safety Factor

 Variables:

-• Total Wattage is the sum of the wattage ratings of all the devices connected to the inverter
+- Total Wattage is the sum of the real power (W) ratings of all the devices connected to the inverter.

-• Safety Factor is a factor that accounts for variations in power consumption and ensures the inverter can handle peak loads.
-It is typically between 1.2 and 1.5.
+- Safety Factor is a factor that accounts for variations in power consumption and helps ensure the inverter can handle peak loads.
+For many general loads it is often in the range of about 1.2 to 1.5, but motor/compressor loads may require a higher surge capability.

-To calculate the inverter size, multiply the total wattage by the safety factor, and then divide the result by the inverter efficiency.
+To calculate the inverter size, divide the total wattage by the power factor to get apparent power (VA), then multiply by the safety factor.

 What is an Inverter Size?